Design of double- and multi-bend achromat lattices with large dynamic aperture and approximate invariants: Applied to multi-bend achromat

 \section{Applied to multi-bend achromat}

-Now the low emittance light source ring design is entering a new era.
+Low-emittance light source ring design is now entering a new era.
 Various MBA-type lattices already reach diffraction-limited horizontal emittances to deliver much brighter X-ray beams.
-It is interesting to explore if it is possible to construct some QIs in the MBA lattice as well.
+Like the DBA case, it is interesting to explore whether it is possible to design a nonlinear MBA lattice with two QIs.
 The ESRF-EBS type hybrid MBA lattice~\cite{farvacque2013} has been widely adopted by other facilities.
-It is also being considered as one of options for the future NSLS-II upgrade.
-An underdesigned 7-BA lattice's linear optics for one cell is illustrated in Fig.~\ref{fig:mbacell}, in which several reverse bends are incorporated~\cite{riemann2019, zhang2019} as well.
+It is also being considered as one of the options for future NSLS-II brightness upgrade.
+A preliminary 7-BA design is shown in Fig.~\ref{fig:mbacell}, which illustrates the linear optics for one cell.
+Note that several reverse bends are incorporated~\cite{riemann2019, zhang2019}.
 The main parameters are listed in Table~\ref{tab:mba}.

 A two-stage optimization has been implemented.
-First, both chromatic and harmonic sextupoles were used to correct chromaticities and minimize the fluctuations of the QIs.
-Then four octupoles inside the dispersive bumps were used to further minimize their residual fluctuations.
-A sufficient DA is obtained as shown in Fig.~\ref{fig:mbada}.
+First, the settings of the chromatic and harmonic sextupoles were optimized to correct the chromaticities, to minimize the fluctuations of the Courant-Snyder actions, and to maximize the ratio of the two leading frequency components.
+After this procedure, four octupoles inside the dispersive bumps were optimized to further minimize these objectives.
+The resulting DA is shown in Fig.~\ref{fig:mbada}.

-The MBA lattice is found more challenging than the DBA lattice in constructing QIs.
-The constructed QIs have larger fluctuations, especially in the vertical plane as illustrated in Fig.~\ref{fig:mbaI} and \ref{fig:mbaratio}.
-Nevertheless, their trajectories are still confined to tori in the horizontal plane as seen in Fig.~\ref{fig:mbaphase}.
-More importantly, a large amplitude spread is also observed in its tune footprint as shown in Fig.~\ref{fig:mbafma}.
+The MBA lattice was found to be more challenging than the DBA lattice in constructing QI.
+The Courant-Snyder actions have larger fluctuations after optimization, especially in the vertical plane.
+Nevertheless, particle orbits are still confined to tori in the horizontal plane, as seen in Fig.~\ref{fig:mbaphase}.
+More importantly, a large amplitude-dependent tune-spread is observed within the tune footprint of the stable DA, as shown in Fig.~\ref{fig:mbafma}.

-While observing the trajectories of the vertical phase space in Fig.~\ref{fig:mbaphase}, at a large amplitude, they significantly deviate from our desired shape, but regular patterns can be recognized.
-That means the motion is still regular rather than chaotic, but a complicated QI expression including high order polynomial terms are needed.
-Thus far it is clear for us how to construct better QIs analytically.